Gartner shows a fairly even breakdown between the top 5 categories with Paid Social being the largest when Paid Search was excluded from the set.

 - The second point follows on from the first one.
 If your ad effectively appeals to your users, it will also look better in the eyes of Google.
 It can help you to improve the quality score of your ad since one of the factors that influences the score is expected clickthrough rate.
 The higher your quality score, the lower your CPC.

-Location targeting optimization in Google Ads
+How do you do location targeting optimization in Google Ads?

 Google Ads offers a range of excellent options to suit your specific business goals.
 You can target users by location according to various criteria: